What are VAX Computer Systems?

 Backward Compatibility

-VAX systems maintained compatibility with PDP-11.
+VAX computer systems maintained compatibility with PDP-11.
 This feature protected existing software investments.
 Users could upgrade while keeping their familiar programs.

 Versatile Instruction Set